-For more delicious ways to cook chuck roast also check out this beef roast rub recipe!
+For another delicious way to cook chuck roast also check out this dry rub for chuck roast!

-Step 1.
-Cut beef chuck roast into 1-inch cubes, removing excess fat and silver skin as you go along.
-Pat the meat dry with paper towels and sprinkle with a little bit of salt and pepper.
+- Cut beef chuck roast into 1-inch cubes, removing excess fat and silver skin as you go along.
+Pat the meat dry with paper towels and sprinkle with salt and pepper.

-Step 2.
-Heat vegetable oil in a Dutch oven.
+- Heat vegetable oil in a Dutch oven.
 Working in batches, brown the meat on all sides.
-Transfer the meat and accumulated juices into a bowl and set aside.
+Transfer the meat and accumulated juices to a bowl and set aside.

-Step 3.
-Add chili powder and onion to the Dutch oven and fry for a minute.
+- Add chili powder and onion and fry for a minute.

 How to serve it: